Vaimer9/vsh/README.md

 </div>

 This is a shell made for the sophisticated power user.
-Far from finished yet, but the main motive is to create a hyperextensible shell with all the features of previous generations added with tools geared towards improving your workflow.
+It's far from finished yet, but the main motive is to create a hyperextensible shell with all the features of previous generations added with tools geared towards improving your workflow.

 ## Installation